KenKundert/addsshkeys/README.rst

     pip3 install --user addsshkeys

 Once installed, you will need at least one configuration file.
-The files should be placed in ~/.config/addsshkeys.
-The default file is *config*.

-Configurations can be found in: ~/.config/addsshkeys.
+Configurations are placed in: ~/.config/addsshkeys.
 They are `NestedText <https://nestedtext.readthedocs.io>`_ files.
-The default configuration is *config*.
+The default configuration is *config*; the default file is *config.nt*.

 The following settings may be given in your config files.